MayOneUS/authservice/README.md

 and then edit `config_NOCOMMIT.py` to contain some API keys and secrets.

-This service must run over HTTPS on something that your computer's hostname resolution thinks is `auth.mayone.us`.
-This is because we are using secure cookies, which your browser requires pass over HTTPS for subdomains of `mayone.us`.
+This service must run over HTTPS on something that your computer's hostname resolution thinks is `auth.mayday.us`.
+This is because we are using secure cookies, which your browser requires pass over HTTPS for subdomains of `mayday.us`.

 The easiest way to get an HTTPS server running is to run